© Copyright 2022 TPM Builders. All rights reserved.

 For Safe Work resources that are specific to your state or territory:

-responsible for ensuring that workers have been trained to conduct their jobs safely, so that no harm befalls them or their colleagues.
+Employers are responsible for ensuring that workers have been trained to conduct their jobs safely, so that no harm befalls them or their colleagues.

 Safety training is needed for new recruits, as well as workers who engage in risky jobs, such as working from heights.
 This is one of the most effective ways to prevent injuries and accidents.
 It’s vital that training is accessible for all workers, so there needs to be translations for those who don’t speak English fluently.